deminy/docker-php-couchbase/README.md

 ### Couchbase 4.2.x

-The Couchbase 4.2.x series works with PHP 8.0 to 8.3.
+The Couchbase 4.2.x series works for both AMD64 and ARM64 architectures, and works with PHP 8.0 to 8.3.

 ```bash
 export PHP_VERSION=8.2